US attorneys do not oppose lifting restrictions for Hinckley - NewsBreak

 “Despite experiencing some degree of temptation from the lure of an interview with the most hallowed, storied publication of his generation, Mr. Hinckley sought the advice of his treatment team and therapy group before deciding to decline the invitation," according to a report on Hinckley's well being that was filed last year with the court.
 Hinckley referred the request to his attorney.

 Hinckley still must give three days’ notice if he wants to travel more than 75 miles (120 kilometers) from home.
-Perhaps in anticipation of unconditional release, Hinckley even tweeted that he has plans to give a concert in New York City in early July.
-He sings and plays guitar,
+Perhaps in anticipation of unconditional release, Hinckley even tweeted that he has plans to attend a concert in New York City in early July.

 Hinckley's attorney, Barry Levine, said last year that unconditional release for Hinckley would show that “people who have been ravaged by mental disease, with good support and access to treatment, can actually become productive members of society.”